-As noted above, the BRC is also responsible for the Company's risk management framework which describes the holistic approach to the Company's risk management systems of control over the business.
+The BRC is also responsible for the Company's risk management framework which describes the holistic approach to the Company's risk management systems of control over the business.
 It describes the risk management responsibilities and delegated authority of the Board to its underlying committees, departments and significant individuals.

-As at 31 December 2022, the BRC comprised of the Independent Non-Executive Directors, including the Chair of the Board.
-The BRC is supported by the regular attendance of the CEO, CRO, and CFO, who is the primary contributor of capital and liquidity metrics.
+As at 31 December 2023, the BRC was comprised of the Independent Non-Executive Directors, including the Chair of the Board.
+The BRC is supported by the regular attendance of the Chief Executive Officer ('CEO''), Chief Risk Officer ('CRO'), and Chief Finance Officer ('CFO'), who is the primary contributor of capital and liquidity metrics.